 BJC Institute of Health, 11th Floor, Musculoskeletal Research Center

-The biology of cell-cell interactions and communication in bone via gap junctions and cell adhesion molecules.
-Function of connexins and cadherins in transcriptional control of osteoblast differentiation, osteoclastogenesis, and mechanotransduction.
-Modulation of mesenchymal lineage allocation and osteogenic differentiation by cadherins and beta-catenin signaling.
+Biology of cell-cell interactions and communication in bone via gap junctions and cell adhesion molecules; function of connexins and cadherins in transcriptional control of osteoblast differentiation, osteoclastogenesis, and mechanotransduction; modulation of mesenchymal lineage allocation and osteogenic differentiation by cadherins and beta-catenin signaling.

 Nicholas O. Davidson, MD